Rosenberg's monitor: Ecology

-The reproductive habits of Varanus rosenbergi are closely associated with termite constructions, the above ground nest-mounds of some species, and is thought to rely on these to produce offspring.

-The use of termitaria provides the newly hatched progeny the favourable conditions within the nest, warmth and regulated humidity, when conditions outside retard the activity of adults.

-Several other monitor species adopt termitaria as nest sites, those utilized by V. rosenbergi offer regular internal temperatures for most of the year, usually around 30° Celsius, and do not fall below 20 °C at the coolest times of the year.

 Parasites

-Varanus rosenbergi is known to be host to nine species of intestinal nematodes, parasites known as roundworm, and is recorded near undisturbed habitat with high infection rates of Abbreviata, physalopteroid species of the Spirurida order.
+Rosenberg's monitor is known to be host to nine species of intestinal nematodes, parasites known as roundworm, and is recorded near undisturbed habitat with high infection rates of Abbreviata nematodes.

 Individuals often carry blood-feeding ticks lodged to their skin, these are found around the cloaca or base of the tail or seeking areas of high blood flow at the head and neck by the female tick when pregnant.
-The infestation rate in the southwest region is around half of the adults and is absent in juveniles, the Kangaroo Island population has a higher rate, around 85% of those surveyed carrying the species Aponomma fimbriatum.
+The infestation rate in the southwest region is around half of the adults and is absent in juveniles, the Kangaroo Island population has a higher rate, around 85% of those surveyed carrying Aponomma fimbriatum ticks.

+Conservation

+Rosenberg's monitor was once widespread across much of the southern parts of Australia.
+While listed as Least Concern by the IUCN, it has since disappeared from much of its natural range on the mainland.
+In recent years, the population on Kangaroo Island has declined as a result of habitat loss due to altered land use, increasing road traffic, and increasing predation by feral cats and pigs.